john-sak/quiz-quest/README.md

 ## Usage
 1. Launch the QuizQuest app on your iOS device or simulator.
 2. On the home screen select "New Game".
-3. Enter the number of questions you want to answer.
+3. Follow the promts to customize your game.
 4. Select "Go" to begin the game.
 5. Read each question carefully and choose the correct answer.
 For mMltiple-Choice questions, select the option you believe is correct.
 For True/False questions, tap the appropriate button to indicate your answer.
 6. Continue answering questions until you have completed the selected number.